Mannix Flynn: Politician

 In 2015, he resigned from the Dublin City Council Arts SPC over what he perceived as a lack of cohesive overall policy, strategy, and vision.

 In 2016, he protested against the Artane Band, due to its association with the Artane Industrial School.
 The band responded saying it has had no association with the former industrial school.
 Flynn's peaceful protest, which included him protesting on a window sill in his Dublin City Council office, was criticised by some as "attention seeking" and a "publicity stunt full stop".

 In 2019 Flynn was involved in a protest march against plans to open the state's largest homeless shelter in his ward.
-Protesters marched north bound on Aungier Street blocking traffic and shouting slogans against the Peter McVerry trust for providing the services in conjunction with Dublin City Council.
+Protesters marched northbound on Aungier Street blocking traffic and shouting slogans against the Peter McVerry trust for providing the services in conjunction with Dublin City Council.
 In 2020 Flynn took further legal action against the council, who were working in conjunction with the Peter McVerry Trust, so that he could ensure the homeless facilities would not be built in the area.

 He contested the 2011, 2016 and 2020 general elections to Dáil Éireann unsuccessfully.
 He stood unsuccessfully as an independent candidate at the 2021 Dublin Bay South by-election, getting 879 first-preference votes (3.3%).